unckless/RobUnckless_Lab_Notebook/about.md

 - Zebrafish tank system care, feeding, breeding, and maintenance
 - Feeding and milking venom of cone snails
 - Museum collection database management, curation, and verification for marine gastropods and birds
-- Preparation and imaging specimens with scanning electron microsopy
+- Preparation and imaging micro-mollusk specimens with scanning electron microsopy

 ### Presentations and Awards